Labelling 3D prints

 Print labels

-The addition of print labels makes an accessible tactile model inclusive, so that it can be used by blind and sighted people together.
+The addition of print labels makes an accessible tactile model inclusive, so that it can be used together by people with any level of vision.

 Add visual contrast to the print label by colouring inside the indented letters with a permanent marker or similar.